u0953009/11/README.md

 **5. Discussion**
    - First of all, insufficient number of training data was the hardest problem to solve in training the model.
    - Secondly, the dataset is not balanced.
-      - Photos taken from side are the majority of the dataset, while photos taken from different angles, such as from the top, are relatively few.
+      - Photos taken from the side are the majority of the dataset, while photos taken from different angles, such as from the top, are relatively few.
       - In case of the extracted images, though the images are taken from various angles, they are not balanced as well.
    - Obtaining more experiment photos and videos, and techniques to balance the data could be tried for a better accuracy.
    - Underfitting and overfittings are observed during training the models.
 They appear in different patterns depending on different numbers, or different types, of data.
 Trying to find a more suitable model architecture for the dataset would improve.